 *All of the above can be found at your local health food store.

 Cramp bark (Viburnum opulus) or Black haw (Viburnum prunifolium)

 Cramp bark and Black haw are considered among the most important herbs to soothe painful uterine cramps.
 You are likely to experiencing cramping prior to, during and after the procedure.
 These herbs help to prevent the uterus from spasming and cramping up, which can make pain worse.
-Both have have a mild sedative action, aiding the body in reducing anxiety, nervous tension, and irritability, while promoting a sense of calm and well being.
+Both have a mild sedative action, aiding the body in reducing anxiety, nervous tension, and irritability, while promoting a sense of calm and well-being.
 These are also part of our UteriCalm herbal formula, which could be used for D&C preparation and recovery.

 The Recovery Wellness Kit